temporalio/documentation/docs-src/typescript/how-to-register-types-with-a-worker-in-typescript.md

   - workers
 ---

-We recommend, resolving on a directory to automatically register each function within the directory.
+We recommend resolving on a directory to automatically register each function within the directory.

 - Use [`workflowsPath`](https://typescript.temporal.io/api/interfaces/worker.workeroptions/#workflowspath) for non-production build images.
 - Use [`workflowBundle`](https://typescript.temporal.io/api/interfaces/worker.workeroptions/#workflowbundle) for production build images.